anhgelus/nohtis-apohcalyps-modpack/docs/Writerside/topics/Health.md

 A plaster will increase the health by 2 points (1 heart) and it will be 4 points (2 heart) for the bandage.

 The health is not regenerated instantly.
-You have to wait one or two minutes to regain the heart.
+You have to wait one or two minutes to regain your hearts.